-Can Alcohol Abuse Cause Health Conditions
+Can Alcohol Abuse Cause Health Conditions such as ED

-Alcohol abuse is very serious.
-The more you take, the more addicted you become.
-And, the more addicted you are to a substance, the harder it is for you to stop taking it.
+However, alcohol can affect your performance, the more addicted you are to a substance, the harder it is for you to stop taking it.
 This is not only an issue because addiction can cause many problems for people; it’s also a danger because, when alcohol is heavily abused or have been abused for a long time, there is a chance that the abuser could suffer from some of the health conditions that can come with dependency.

 Can alcohol abuse cause health conditions?
 The answer is yes – and different substances can form different issues, too.